bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+  - You must have a class, a constructor, and a render.
+For state, you put a this.state object (this.state = {}) inside of your constructor.
+You can then pass state down via props and change state with this.setState().

 2. Describe the different phases of the component lifecycle.

+  - The render phase is first, when our constructor runs, determines if it should update, and renders.
+  - Next, is the pre-commit phase, which just happens before any updates are made.
+  - Then, we have the commit phase, where whatever changes we want to make are made.
+This includes     unmounting.

 3. Demonstrate an understanding of class component lifecycle methods.

+  - constructor runs, then render is initially run, next the component mounts (componentDidMount(){}).
+Anytime there is a change, the component will recognize that, render the changes, and report them (componentDidUpdate(){}).
+When the component is no longer needed, it will unmount (componentWillUnmount(){}).

 4. Define stateful logic.

+  - any kind of logic dealing with state (handleSubmit, handleChanges, etc.).

 5. Describe how to test a React component with React Testing Library.

+  - we have to target whatever we are looking for -- this can be by id, text, etc. If we have a button, we can fire that, if we have a function we want to test, we can do that as well.
+This is all done in a .test.js file.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.